BOOK YOUR CONSULTATION

 - Statutory Authorisation

-However, legislature do not override common law rights unless there is clear language to this effect, Therefore it is not sufficient for any activity to be authorised by statue.
+However, legislatures do not override common law rights unless there is clear language to this effect.
+Therefore it is not sufficient for any activity to be authorised by statute.

 The conduct must be expressly or impliedly authorised or the nuisance must be a necessary incident of the authorised activity.
 Matter of statutory construction: